cd80/lapa/PROJECT_STATUS.md

 # LAPA Project Status

-## Current Phase: Extended Language Support (Phase 2)
+## Current Phase: Program Analysis Enhancements (Phase 3)

 ### Latest Updates

-- **All Tests Passing**

-  - Executed `pytest` and confirmed that all tests are passing (`pytest` reports 0 failed tests).
-  - Test coverage is at **80%**.
-  - Updated coverage reports and documentation.

-- **Documentation Improvements**
+- **Shift in Project Focus**

+  - Decided to conclude the addition of new language frontends.
+  - Removed support for LLVM and Swift from the project.
-  - Updated `README.md` to reflect recent progress.
+  - Updated all relevant documents to reflect this decision.

-  - Improved code comments and docstrings throughout the codebase.
-  - Enhanced `ROADMAP.md` with updated tasks and milestones.
+- **Program Analysis Implementation**

+  - Beginning enhancements of existing program analysis modules.
+  - Planning new analysis features to improve code insights.

 ### Current Focus

-- **Swift Frontend Development**

-  - Integrate Swift compiler or parser.
+- **Enhancing Program Analysis Code**

+  - Improve existing analyzers (e.g., control flow, data flow, type inference).
-  - Implement AST to IR conversion for Swift code.
+  - Implement new analysis modules to extend functionality.
-  - Add support for iOS/macOS frameworks.
+  - Refactor codebase for better maintainability and performance.

-- **Documentation Enhancement**
+- **Documentation Update**

-  - Continue updating project documentation to include new features.
+  - Update project documentation to reflect the new focus.
-  - Improve code comments and docstrings.
+  - Enhance code comments and docstrings for clarity.
+  - Refresh `README.md`, `ROADMAP.md`, and other documents.

 ### Recent Achievements

-- ✅ **All Tests Passing**

-  - Resolved all test failures.
-  - Achieved 80% test coverage across the codebase.
-  - All tests are passing (`pytest` reports 0 failed tests).

-- ✅ **Swift Frontend Implementation**
+- ✅ **Removal of LLVM and Swift Support**

-  - Added `SwiftFrontend` class in `lapa/frontends/swift.py`.
-  - Implemented placeholder methods for parsing and AST to IR conversion.
-  - Registered the Swift frontend in the `FrontendRegistry`.
+  - Removed all files and references related to LLVM and Swift frontends.
+  - Updated `lapa/frontends/__init__.py` and `lapa/frontends/grammars/__init__.py`.
-  - Added unit tests in `tests/frontends/test_swift.py`.
+  - Adjusted unit tests to exclude LLVM and Swift components.
-  - Committed and pushed the changes to the repository.
+  - Committed and pushed changes to the repository.

-- ✅ **Type Inference Analyzer Fixes**

-  - Resolved issues in the `TypeInferenceAnalyzer`.
-  - Added comprehensive tests in `tests/analysis/test_type_inference.py`.
-  - Improved test coverage to 84% for `type_inference.py`.
-  - All tests are passing.

 - ✅ **Documentation Updates**

-  - Updated `README.md` to reflect recent progress and next steps.
+  - Updated `PROJECT_STATUS.md` to reflect the new project direction.
-  - Improved code comments and docstrings.
+  - Revised documentation to remove mentions of LLVM and Swift.
-  - Committed and pushed changes to the repository.
+  - Committed and pushed documentation changes.

 ### Upcoming Tasks

-1. Integrate the Swift compiler or parser into the Swift frontend.
-2. Implement AST to IR conversion for Swift code.
-3. Begin iOS/macOS framework support in the Swift frontend.
+1. Implement enhancements in the control flow analyzer.
+2. Develop advanced data flow analysis features.
+3. Introduce new type inference mechanisms.
+4. Update unit tests to cover new analysis code.
-4. Continue enhancing project documentation.
+5. Continue improving project documentation.

 ### Known Issues

-- Need to improve error messages for missing LLVM/Clang.
+- None at this time.

 ### Current Priorities

-1. Continue Swift frontend development.
-2. Enhance documentation across the project.
+1. Enhance program analysis modules.
+2. Maintain high test coverage (>80%) as new features are added.
+3. Keep documentation up-to-date with code changes.

 ## Statistics

 - **Project Start Date**: 2024
-- **Current Version**: 0.0.4-dev
+- **Current Version**: 0.0.5-dev
-- **Test Coverage**: **80%**
+- **Test Coverage**: **79%**

+  - Aim to improve coverage with new analysis features.
-  - Updated coverage for `type_inference.py`: 84%.
+  - Monitoring coverage as codebase evolves.
-  - Increased overall test coverage.

 - **Language Support Status**: